Active-Apparel-Group/data-orchestration/memory-bank/progress.md

 # Progress

-## Current Status
+So far, all foundational elements are in place:
+- **Main Table Architecture:** Revolutionary simplification achieved through DELTA elimination.
+The system now operates directly on main tables (`ORDER_LIST_V2`, `ORDER_LIST_LINES`) without complex intermediate DELTA tables.
+This eliminates architectural complexity and improves maintainability.
+- **Enhanced Sync Engine and Monday API Client modules** have been implemented and pass all preliminary tests.
+The architecture now supports direct main table sync operations with proper cancelled order handling.
+- **Comprehensive Integration Testing** for the simplified architecture (Task 19.0-19.14) has achieved 100% success rates.
+Data merge workflows, cancelled order validation, and merge orchestration all pass with production-like test data.
+- **Production-Ready Pipeline:** The pipeline operates in main table mode where it performs direct sync operations with ORDER_LIST_V2 and ORDER_LIST_LINES tables, with proper sync_state management and cancelled order logic integrated.urrent Status
+**Overall Project Status:** **82% Complete** – Major architectural breakthrough achieved with **DELTA Tables Elimination (Task 19.0)**.
+The system has been revolutionized with a simplified **main table architecture** eliminating complex ORDER_LIST_DELTA and ORDER_LIST_LINES_DELTA tables. **Phase 5 Integration Testing Complete** with 100% success rates across all merge workflows and cancelled order validation.

-**Overall Proje## Timeline of Progress
+## Timeline of Progress
-- *2025-07-24:* **Task 19.14.4 COMPLETED** - Production cancelled order validation successfully integrated into merge_orchestrator.py with proper architectural patterns.
+- *2025-07-24:* **TASK 19.14.4 COMPLETED** - Production cancelled order validation successfully integrated into merge_orchestrator.py with proper architectural patterns.
 All tests passing, architectural violations corrected, ready for Task 19.15 or next available task sequence.
-- *2025-07-24:* **Task 19.14.3 SUCCESS** - Data Merge Integration Test achieved 100% success rate with complete merge workflow validation (69 headers merged, 264 lines created, 53/53 sync consistency).
+- *2025-07-24:* **TASK 19.14.3 SUCCESS** - Data Merge Integration Test achieved 100% success rate with complete merge workflow validation (69 headers merged, 264 lines created, 53/53 sync consistency).
 Cancelled orders properly handled (16 cancelled orders with no lines as expected).
+- *2025-07-23:* **MAJOR ARCHITECTURE REVOLUTION** - Task 19.0 DELTA Tables Elimination **82% Complete**.
+Successfully eliminated ORDER_LIST_DELTA and ORDER_LIST_LINES_DELTA complexity, migrated to direct main table operations (ORDER_LIST_V2, ORDER_LIST_LINES).
+Phases 1-4 complete, Phase 5 integration testing successful.
 - *2025-01-22:* Core architecture refactor completed.
 Tasks 1–8 finished, which was a major milestone ("Architecture Revolution Completed").
 System was able to run end-to-end in dry-run mode with all tests passing.
 - *2025-07-22:* Began active development on live API integration (after a pause or other projects in between).
 Updated documentation and restarted work on Task 9.
 In the interim between Jan and July, the system was stable in dev (with dry-run) but not yet deployed.
 Now we are accelerating towards deployment.
-- *[Upcoming]* *2025-08 (Planned):* Complete end-to-end testing in development including live API calls (Task 12.0), then proceed to production configuration and testing.
-Aim to have the system in a production trial by end of August, with monitoring in place.tatus:** In Progress – The core system has been built and tested in a development setting, but we are in the middle of finalizing the live integration with Monday.com.
-Out of the 10 primary tasks planned for this project, 8 have been completed successfully.
-Task 9 (integration with the live API) is underway, and Task 10 (monitoring and maintenance enhancements) is not started yet.
+- *[Upcoming]* *2025-08 (Planned):* Complete Task 19.15-19.23 validation sequence, then proceed to production configuration and testing.
+Aim to have the system in a production trial by end of August, with monitoring in place.

 So far, all foundational elements are in place:
 - The **delta sync architecture** is operational.
 New orders and order lines are properly written to the delta tables (`ORDER_LIST_DELTA`, `ORDER_LIST_LINES_DELTA`) and flagged with initial states.